 The width of the frame for each master weaver is different; the masters with whom we cooperate have a frame with a width of 2,2 meters.

-The threads are removed from the machine in bundles.
-And then they are already stretched on a loom, and woven by hand.
+The threads are removed from the machine in bundles, stretched on a loom and woven by hand.

 The frequency of repetition of the ramp is equal to the width of the frame on which the fabric was stretched and that is 2.2 meters.